mlaurencin/forge-todo-tutorial-experimental/README.md

 # forge-todo-tutorial-experimental

-# (EXPERIMENTAL) Forge Todo Tutorial
+# (EXPERIMENTAL) Forge To-Do Tutorial

-A small todo list desktop application that automatically saves changes as you add to the list.
+A small to-do list desktop application that automatically saves changes as you add to the list.

 Built using Electron and React and [Electron Forge](https://www.electronforge.io/).